jrp244/byu-cs324/lab-shell-pipeline/README.md

 Your score will be computed out of a maximum of 100 points based on the following distribution:

- - 96 points for correct shell behavior: 8 trace files at 12 points each.
+ - 96 points for correct shell behavior: 12 trace files at 8 points each.
- - 4 points for correct shell behavior: 8 trace files at 12 points each.
+ - 4 points for compilation without warnings

 # Submission